 Why is Mass the best way to progress in the spiritual life?

 What’s the easiest way to progress in the spiritual life?
 By witnessing miracles, because they enliven our faith.
 Where’s the most miraculous place on earth?
-The Mass!
+The holy Catholic Mass!
 The Liturgy of the Eucharist.

 I learned that lesson for the first time in 1988.
 I’d begun writing my book, Overcoming the Power of the Occult.
 Unusual things kept happening that prevented me from making much progress.
 I finally figured out that demons were interfering.
 I ran to Mass for respite.